 The free version will provide you with the basic tools you need to monitor your macros, but the premium version has a few useful features too.
-For $35.99 a year or 5.99 a month, you can have access to advanced tracking features like blood glucose and lipids, a helpful keto diet guide, and a restaurant search that lets you find keto-friendly foods when you eat out.
+For $89.99 a year or $14.99 a month, you can have access to advanced tracking features like blood glucose and lipids, custom calorie and macro goals, a helpful keto diet guide, and a restaurant search that lets you find keto-friendly foods when you eat out.

 The premium app also gives you access to ALL the recipes which you can filter by allergies or categories like “quick,” “vegetarian,” or “Low FODMAP.”
 If the premium subscription isn’t in your budget, don’t sweat it.
 Occasionally, the premium recipes are published to the blog and you can score them for free!

 “I cannot sing the praises of the KetoDietapp and calculator enough and am thrilled to give a review.
 The KetoDiet app is easy to use; has amazing, tested recipes, an informative blog, and keto articles to ensure success.
 I trust the information and guidance that the admins provide.
 I reached my own goals, and still use the application in maintenance mode.
 Could not recommend the KetoDiet app more.” – Henri, product reviewer

 “I have used the Facebook KetoDiet Support group and the keto app for 2 months and lost 15 lbs, love it!” – Rose, product reviewer